jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

 Another way to affect your user's environment is by setting `environment variables <https://en.wikipedia.org/wiki/Environment_variable>`_.
-You can set them up in your Docker image too, but it is sometimes easier to set them up in your helm chart!
+While you can set them up in your Docker image, it is often easier to set them up in your helm chart.

-As usual, you would just edit your ``config.yaml`` file and re-apply!
+To set them up in your helm chart, you would edit your ``config.yaml`` file and `apply the changes`_.
+For example, this code snippet will set the environment variable ``EDITOR`` to the value ``vim``:

 .. code-block:: yaml